Updated: 3 days ago

 As High Court enforcement professionals we work under a statutory licence granted by the Lord Chancellor.
-Our framework of operations was significantly updated by the introduction of Schedule 12 of the Tribunals Courts and Enforcement Act 2007 and the delayed introduction of the Taking Control of Goods Regulations in 2013 and 2014.
+Our framework of operations was significantly updated by the introduction of Schedule 12 of the Tribunals Courts and Enforcement Act 2007 and HCEOA Code of Conduct the delayed introduction of the Taking Control of Goods Regulations in 2013 and 2014.

 We believe these have been welcome developments in that a clearer process has been developed for the steps that enforcement agents take in seizing goods to pay court judgments.

 We no longer “seize” instead we “take”.
-The effect is largely the same but consistent information in the form of notices is provided for in the statute and the regulations.
-These notices are prescribed by law and must be provided in the form set out by the Regulations.
-Our thanks to bailiffadviceonline (see https://bailiffadviceonline.co.uk/bailiff-regulations/statutory-notices) for providing a reminder – which we have then added to with our comments as enforcement professionals.
+The effect is largely the same but consistent information in the form of final notices summons is provided for in the statute and the regulations.
+These liability orders and referrals are prescribed by law and must be provided in the form set out by the Regulations.
+Our thanks to bailiffadviceonline for providing a reminders, summons – which we have then added to with our comments as enforcement professionals.

 Of all the statutory notices, the Notice of Enforcement is the most important one.
 It effectively gives the Judgment Debtor a breathing space and opportunity to find the funds to pay the judgment.
 The requirements on serving the Notice are strict and will be scrutinized by a Court if a case involving the enforcement process comes before the Master or District Judge.

-The Controlled Goods Agreement must be signed by either the debtor, a person authorised by the Judgment Debtor or a person ‘in apparent authority’.
+The Controlled Goods Agreement must be signed by either the debtor, a person authorized by the Judgment Debtor or a person ‘in apparent authority’.
 The Agreement must provide a detailed description of the items (e.g. computer, television, car etc.) together with the make and model (if known) and the relevant serial number, colour and any identifying marks.
-Here is a copy of the Controlled Goods Agreement
+Here is a copy of the Controlled Goods Agreement.

 Watch out for more news on Shergroup’s portal fondly known as “SHERPA” in the weeks ahead.